Obesity and Weight Management

 What is obesity?

 Obesity is the medical condition of having excess body fat, which may have a negative impact on health and longevity.
+At Mount Elizabeth Medical Centre, endocrinologists are available to consult with patients regarding obesity and weight management.

 What are the symptoms of obesity?